 - These platforms only work with vetted professionals;

 - They check every contractor before assigning him or her to any project;

 - They include matching algorithms that allow you to proceed with the best-suited professional chosen by platforms’ managers.

 If you want to minimize your chance of being scammed and you don’t have time to check the freelancer’s profile procedure on your own, just simply try one of the freelance platforms mentioned above.

 Most of these platforms are non-bidding ones, which simplifies the hiring procedure and is more secure.

-If you still want to search by yourself, follow a three-step guideline.
+If you still want to search by yourself, follow a three-step guideline to avoid freelance scams.